 Buying a Home With Lower Income

-Do you have low income but would love to purchase your first home?
+Do you have a low income but would love to purchase your first home?
 It can sometimes seem like an uphill struggle to buy a house if you have a low income.
 Lots of folks ask themselves, “can I afford a house”?

-For starters, there is the down payment to save for when you may already have problems paying the bills or debts to pay off.
-However, the government has programs designed to make buying a house with low income more of a realistic possibility.
+There is the down payment to save for starters when you may already have problems paying the bills or debts to pay off.
+However, the government has programs designed to make buying a house with low income more realistic.

 These programs often offer much better deals over traditional conventional mortgages, and they are normally only available to people on low incomes.